-84. ICES introduced its proposal for a joint CD ROM publication of North Atlantic Landing Statistics.
+- 84. ICES introduced its proposal for a joint CD ROM publication of North Atlantic Landing Statistics.
 The dissemination of the data could be in two forms (1) a CD-ROM containing the data bases at the time of publication, which would be issued annually and (2) a WWW site giving on-line access to the latest information available to the organisations.
-Inter-agency links between the web sites would be a useful first step to ensure that the users have access to the complete data sets.
-All data should be held in a common format in separate databases that should be accessed using software that permits searching, extracting and aggregation of data.
+Inter-agency links between the web sites would be a useful first step to ensure that the users have accessed using software that permits searching, extracting and aggregation of data.
 It should be investigated if the FAO FISHSTAT PLUS software could be used for this purpose.
-ICES has noted that several organisations already had or were in the process of publishing statistics on CD ROMs and ICES saw the advantage of a single publication even if such a CD ROM would hold separate databases originating from different agencies.

-85. Eurostat supported the proposal and informed CWP that EU member countries were in agreement with the exception of whether these data should be made available free of charge.
+ICES has noted that several organisations already had or were in the process of publishing statistics on CD ROMs and ICES saw the advantage of a single publication even if such a CD ROM would hold separate databases originating from different agencies. - 85.
+Eurostat supported the proposal and informed CWP that EU member countries were in agreement with the exception of whether these data should be made available free of charge.
 Eurostat explained the content of the New Cronos CD ROM and emphasised that this CD ROM already included all STATLANT statistics including areas outside the North Atlantic as well as other statistical series.
 This CD ROM product meets most if not all of requirements described in the ICES proposal.
 The price of the New Cronos CD is EUR 500.
 CWP agencies make STATLANT data available free of charge to contracting parties.
-It is expected that Eurostat's pricing policy would not block the proposed project and that Eurostat would find a workable solution should CWP choose to go ahead with the project.

-86. A web site dissemination can provide better service to the user by providing access to the latest available information and several agencies have already made catch data available on a public domain Web site.
+It is expected that Eurostat's pricing policy would not block the proposed project and that Eurostat would find a workable solution should CWP choose to go ahead with the project. - 86.
+A web site dissemination can provide better service to the user by providing access to the latest available information and several agencies have already made catch data available on a public domain Web site.
 It was also noted that some agencies have established links to other agency web pages.
 However these web pages only presented the data without the supporting software.
-Most agencies thought that Web site dissemination alone would not be sufficient and a CD ROM product would be desirable.
+Most participants thought that Web site dissemination alone would not be sufficient and a CD ROM product would be desirable.
 FAO, ICES and NAFO have obligations to provide hard copy statistical publications and a Web site dissemination would not meet this obligation at this time.